ICICLE-ai/FoodWasteWhiz/README.md

 # Food Waste Ontology Chatbot

 ### **Overview**
 This project provides an interactive chatbot interface to explore and build structured ontologies for food waste.
 It uses **Meta-Llama-3.1-8B-Instruct** with **Retrieval-Augmented Generation (RAG)** to answer questions based on uploaded PDFs.
 Users can provide feedback on the model’s answers, edit them, and store evaluations in a local SQLite database.
-You can also fine-tune the model using reinforcement learning (PPO) on the feedback.

 **Tags**: Smart-Foodsheds